 - Millennial, first-time users are signing up: While the majority of millennials are skeptical of the stock market, Stash has had early success tapping this market.
 Stash said 86% of its customers in July were first-time investors.

 - Customer growth: Stash has 982,800 customer accounts averaging 1,194 account adds a day since receiving SEC approval.
 Client accounts skyrocketed following the launch of a B2B service, growing 531% in Q1’17.
+In October 2017, Stash reported the compmany has approximately 1.2M customers.

 - AUM growth: Stash has $125M of assets under management (AUM) with the average customer account at $127.
 While AUM per account is far lower than its competitors, Stash says new customers are growing their accounts at a faster and faster pace.